dromara/disjob/README.en.md

 - [Core framework SQL script](sql/mysql-disjob.sql)
 - [Admin console SQL script](sql/mysql-disjob_admin.sql)

-2. Change the specific implementation of `disjob-registry-{xxx}` and `disjob-dispatch-{xxx}` in the maven pom file
+2. Change the specific implementation of `disjob-registry-{xxx}` in the maven pom file

 - [Samples project](disjob-samples/pom.xml)
 - [Admin project](disjob-admin/ruoyi-disjob/pom.xml)
-- By default, `disjob-registry-redis` is used as the server registry and `disjob-dispatch-http` is used for task dispatch
+- By default, `disjob-registry-redis` is used as the server registry is used for task dispatch

 3. Samples project configuration files